InfoScale™ 9.0 Virtualization Guide - Linux

 - Appendix A. Troubleshooting

-Disk-based SCSI-3 I/O fencing is supported for VCS clusters across VM guests on different physical machines.
-In case of VM as iSCSI initiator, virtual machines can be on same or different physical machines.
-The support matrix table lists the SCSI-3 fencing support for various Linux virtualization technologies.
+Disk-based SCSI-3 I/O fencing is supported for VCS clusters across guest VMs on different physical hosts.
+In case of VM as iSCSI initiator, VMs can be on the same or on different physical hosts.
+The following table lists the SCSI-3 fencing support for various Linux virtualization technologies.

 Note:

-For information about the latest InfoScale-supported operating systems, applications, and features, always refer to the Software Compatibility List (SCL).
-Navigate to the Arctera SORT website and select the product and version from the available filters to find the release-specific SCL:
+For information on the latest supported operating systems, applications, and features, always refer to the InfoScale Software Compatibility List (SCL) at: http://sort.veritas.com/documents